 - How do I make a claim against a school or nursery?

-- Before you start your claim for compensation
+- Before you start nursery accident claims

 - Making your nursery or school accident compensation claim

-- The compensation amounts you might expect from a school or nursery accident
+- The compensation amounts you might expect from a school or nursery accident – Updated October2021

 - Why choose us to help you with your nursery or school compensation claim?

 You may not know for sure whether or not you can seek compensation for an accident which your child has suffered at school or nursery.
-However, as the school or nursery staff have a duty of care to your child, they can usually be held responsible for any accident and subsequent nursery accident claims and school accident claims – whichever is relevant.
+However, as the school or nursery staff have a duty of care to your child, they can usually be held responsible for any accident and subsequent nursery accident claims and school accident compensation claims – whichever is relevant.
 While some

 - Special damages- less common in school or nursery accident claims, this compensation category covers any lost earnings on behalf of the child.
 While not usual with school and nursery aged children, it does cover any financial loss for child actors or child models who miss jobs after accidents in a nursery setting or school.

-- Special damages for parents/guardians/carers- quite common in nursery and school accident claims, this category covers loss of earnings for parents/guardians/carers who have to miss work in order to look after the injured child.
+- Special damages for parents/guardians/carers- quite common in a nursery and school accident claims, this category covers loss of earnings for parents/guardians/carers who have to miss work in order to look after the injured child.
 If there is likely to be ongoing care required and the parent/guardian/carer needs to give up work to care for the child/infant; future loss of earnings will be taken into consideration in any nursery or school accident claims.

-- Medical expenses- this category includes any cost of treatment for the initial injury after a child had an accident at nursery or school as well as the costs involved in long term treatment the injury and any other issues which arise from the initial injury.
-This category also includes costs of any specialised equipment or modifications needed to the home or vehicles following a severe accident at school or nursery.
-You can also include the cost of any counselling or psychiatric help, if you have had to seek private treatment.
+- Medical expenses- this category includes any cost of treatment for the initial injury after a child had an accident at nursery or school as well as the costs involved in long term treatment of the injury and any other issues which arise from the initial injury.
+This category also includes the costs of any specialised equipment or modifications needed to the home or vehicles following a severe accident at school or nursery.
+You can also include the cost of any counselling or psychiatric help if you have had to seek private treatment.

-- Psychiatric care- while you can include the cost of the psychiatric care following an accident at school or nursery in general damages or medical expenses, if your child is expected to face long term psychological trauma following an accident; the law has made special provision in compensation claims to take this often-unseen impact into consideration.
+- Psychiatric care- while you can include the cost of the psychiatric care following an accident at school or nursery in general damages or medical expenses if your child is expected to face long term psychological trauma following an accident; the law has made special provision in compensation claims to take this often-unseen impact into consideration.

 If your child has suffered as a result of an accident at school or nursery which you believe could have been prevented, then you don’t want to have the added worry of a financial burden in your quest for justice and compensation.
-Many parents are put off claiming for the compensation they deserve because of the potential of large legal fees.
+Many parents are put off claiming the compensation they deserve because of the potential of large legal fees.

-This is why we operate on a no win, no fee basis for school and nursery accident claims.
-When we take on your claim for compensation there is no upfront fee and if the claim is unsuccessful, you won’t be asked to pay a penny.
+This is why we operate on a no win no fee basis for school and nursery accident claims.
+When we take on your claim for compensation, there is no upfront fee, and if the claim is unsuccessful, you won’t be asked to pay a penny.

-If we are successful in obtaining a compensation pay out for your child’s nursery or school accident, whether you are claiming against a school or claiming against a nursery then we will deduct our fee from your final compensation amount.
+If we are successful in obtaining a compensation payout for your child’s nursery or school accident, whether you are claiming against a school or claiming against a nursery, then we will deduct our fee from your final compensation amount.
 You can be assured that even though this amount will vary from case to case, it will never exceed 25% of your compensation amount.

-When you child is at nursery or school, the establishment is responsible for their health and safety.
-Your child’s school or nursery has a duty of care toward your child and so any accident or injury sustained whilst under their care can be seen as a breach of that duty and responsibility.
+When your child is at nursery or school, the establishment is responsible for their health and safety.
+Your child’s school or nursery has a duty of care toward your child, and so any accident or injury sustained whilst under their care can be seen as a breach of that duty and responsibility.
 Accident at school procedures and accident at nursery policy should be clear as to what needs to be done in these cases.

-While there are many reasons why a parent/guardian/carer may claim for compensation following a child’s accident at school or nursery, here is a list of incidents in a nursery or school that could lead to a claim:
+While there are many reasons why a parent/guardian/carer may claim compensation following a child’s accident at school or nursery, here is a list of incidents in a nursery or school that could lead to a claim:

 - Inadequate staff training or inadequate staffing levels- all nurseries should outline their child to staff ratio in their policies as they are regulated by law as to how many children of a certain age one staff member can look after as too few staff can cause children to be unsupervised which is when many accidents occur.
 Examples of accidents in a nursery have led to deaths, as per the case of the Millie’s Trust founders’ daughter.
 There should also be adequately trained senior staff on premises at all times as well as at least one first aid trained member of staff.
 If any of these issues were present at the time of your child’s accident, then you have grounds for a compensation claim.